logo image

 Camping & Touring Parks in area

-Hermitage Castle, as seen today, was built for Clan Douglas in 1371.
+Hermitage Castle, as seen today, was built for Clan Douglas from 1371.
 This was one of the most powerful Clans in the south of Scotland, used by the Royals to protect southern Scotland from English attacks.
 Their great rivals on the English side were the Percy family, Earls of Northumberland, of Warkworth and Alnwick Castles.

 The Image top is of the Hill Road leading across to Hermitage Castle from the A7, a real interesting drive through a scenic, remote area.